HaifaUniversityBPM/bp-risk-prop/README.md

 # Conceptualizing Process Dependencies That Propagate Cyber Risk

 ## Abstract
-This paper addresses the critical challenge of understanding how cyber risks propagate within business processes, driven by increasing interconnectivity due to IoT and cloud adoption.
-Existing research often neglects comprehensive process-aware perspectives, particularly the intricate dependencies across business process components.
-This gap motivates our work to explore how cyber risks, originating at the infrastructure level, cascade through processes, impacting business process components.

-We propose a conceptualization as the primary contribution, capturing the representation of business process components, dependencies, cyber risk events, and inference rules to elucidate risk propagation.
-The conceptualization synthesizes insights from literature and incorporates risk inference rules to address control flow, data flow, and resource-to-activity dependencies.
+This paper explores the propagation of cyber risks within business processes, addressing the lack of process-awareness in existing research, especially regarding dependencies between process model components.
+We propose a conceptualization that incorporates process model components, dependencies, cyber risk events, and inference rules for capturing cascading effects.
+The conceptualization covers control flow, data flow, and resource-to-activity dependencies.
+A proof of concept, analyzing risk propagation in a credit evaluation process, demonstrates how confidentiality, integrity, and availability risks cascade across components.
+Our findings show how this approach uncovers cascading risks, providing insights for cyber risk assessment in interconnected environments.

-A proof-of-concept implementation demonstrates the model's practical utility by analyzing risk propagation within a credit evaluation business process.
-Our findings emphasize the importance of a nuanced understanding of business process dependencies, revealing how confidentiality, integrity, and availability risks propagate.
-This work lays the foundation for more robust process-aware risk assessments, offering significant implications for mitigating cascading cyber risks in interconnected business environments.

 ## Resources